-Casinos in Michigan
+Casinos In Michigan

 Casinos in Michigan: Quick Overview 2020

-When it comes to gambling, Michigan has always been one of the most progressive American states.
+When it comes to Michigan online gambling, the state has always been one of the most progressive American states.
 With over two dozen live casinos across the state, most of which are Native American owned, Michigan is one of the strongholds of the casino industry in the USA.
 In late December 2019, a bill was finally passed in the state to legalize online casinos as well, allowing for the first online casino Michigan to open its doors in 2020.
 This page details all you need to know about legal online casinos in Michigan, ways to sign up and play, and the options that are currently available.

 Land-based Casinos in Michigan 2020